 Pick a handful of values you would like to teach your children, then add on to them as needed.
-Our family has about 6 core values, but we're always adding on to them and sharing more.
+Our family has some core values, but we're always adding on to them and sharing more.
 When a situation arises that relates to one of our family facts, we take time to mention it and how it relates.

 Have meaningful conversations about why those values are important to you, and how they guide the way you live your life.
 Explain why those values are important to you, and why you’d like your entire family to live by them.
 You can also take time to hear from all members of the family and have them help identify family facts.